hardbyte/python-can/doc/interfaces.rst

 Additional interfaces can be added via a plugin interface.
 An external package can register a new interface by using the `python_can.interface` entry point.

-The format of the entry point is `interface_name=module:classname`.
+The format of the entry point is `interface_name=module:classname` where `classname` is a can.BusABC implementation.

 ::